catchupTJC/catchuptjc.github.io/_posts/2020-04-03-(SG)Temple To Synagogue To Home.md

 layout: post
 title: Temple To Synagogue To Home
 category: sermon2020singapore
-tags: [reflection]
+tags: [livestreaming,home,religiouseducation,services,opportunity,blessing,fellowship,evangelism,gospel,virus]
 hymns: [413,430]
 speaker: prpetershee
 ---
 In the Old Testament, God instituted one specific place of worship - the temple in Jerusalem.
 It was filled with the glory and holiness of God.
-But soon religion became cold, formal and lifeless - worst still - corrupt.
+But soon religion became cold, formal and lifeless - worse still - corrupt.
 So God allowed the Babylonians to destroy the temple and take His people to captivity.
 Although God allowed some of the Jews to return 70 years later to rebuild the temple, many Jews remained in foreign lands even to the time of Jesus.
 The diaspora (scattered Jews) worshipped in buildings we know as synagogues as they were far away from the temple.

 In the gospels we read of Jesus teaching in the synagogues in the north where He lived.
 But when He went down south to Jerusalem, He would teach at the temple grounds.
 That was how the Jewish people practised their faith in those days in those times.